 Ellen Langer is a social psychologist who some have dubbed “the mother of mindfulness.”
 But she defines mindfulness with counterintuitive simplicity: the simple act of actively noticing things — with a result of increased health, competence, and happiness.
 Her take on mindfulness has never involved contemplation or meditation or yoga.
 It comes straight out of her provocative, unconventional studies, which have been suggesting for decades what neuroscience is pointing at now: our experience of everything is formed by the words and ideas we attach to them.
 What makes a vacation a vacation is not only a change of scenery — but the fact that we let go of the mindless everyday illusion that we are in control.
 Ellen Langer has shown it’s possible to become physiologically younger through a changed frame of mind; to find joy in what was experienced as drudgery by renaming it as play; and to induce weight loss by substituting the label “exercise” for labor.

-is a social psychologist and a professor in the Psychology Department at Harvard University.
-Her books include Mindfulness and Counterclockwise: Mindful Health and the Power of Possibility.
+is a social psychologist and the first female professor to gain tenure in the psychology department at Harvard University.
+Over 35 years of studying mindfulness, she has authored 200 research articles and 11 books on the subject, including Mindfulness and Counterclockwise: Mindful Health and the Power of Possibility.